 The paper will be structured as follows.
 In the first section of the paper, we review how different Internet Governance fora categorise stakeholder groups, such as the WSIS Working Group on Internet Governance (WGIG), NetMundial, the Internet Governance Forum (IGF), ICANN, the IETF, the ITU and the W3C.
+We then go one to raise several key themes that are raised in the literature that help provide a framing feature for our empirical analysis.
 This section aims to illustrate the differences of understanding in categorisation of stakeholder groups.

-The second section maps and analyses individual stakeholders who have participated at the Internet Governance Forum, with the aim to understand stakeholder selfidentification.
+The second section maps and analyses individual stakeholders who have participated at the Internet Governance Forum, with the aim to understand stakeholder self-identification.
 We compare individual stakeholders' self-defined identities against the framework elaborated in previous work (Tjahja et al, 2021), which include civil society, government, technical community, private sector, end user and combinations of these stakeholder groups where applicable, in order to investigate individuals' understanding of their participation in the IG ecosystem.